4-H Clubs (OSU)

 Hancock County Job and Family Services

 Job & Family Services of Hancock County is committed to promoting the dignity and self worth of those in need.
 We believe that given a choice, people prefer self-sufficiency.
+We also provide client-based Medicaid transportation to appointments for those who qualify, for more details please call (419) 722-7918.

 Hancock County Prosecutor's Office Victim Assistance